It Takes 3x More Wood (Marketing) To Build a Fire (Business) That Lasts

 The world does not give a rat's ass about your better mousetrap.

 There.
 I said it.

 People will not beat a path to your door just because you built a better gizmo that is faster, lighter, taller, smaller, fits in a pocket, has more blue lights, uses less power, or has a smaller carbon footprint.

-Even that story of a better mousetrap, that has been attributed to Ralph Waldo Emerson, was "enhanced" decades after his death by a salesman/marketer named Elbert Hubbard who attributed it to Emerson to give it more gravitas.
+Even that story of a better mousetrap, which has been attributed to Ralph Waldo Emerson, was "enhanced" decades after his death by a salesman/marketer named Elbert Hubbard, who attributed it to Emerson to give it more gravitas.

 And you know what?
-Many of them do actually create a better moustrap.
+Many of them do actually create a better mousetrap.
 A new-and-improved mop.
 A better yoga mat.